Ling Jihua: Detention and trial

-On July 20, 2015, Ling was expelled from the Chinese Communist Party, and was arrested to face criminal proceedings.
+On 20 July 2015, Ling was expelled from the Chinese Communist Party, and was arrested to face criminal proceedings.
 Ling's case received significant media attention, since he was the most prominent political figure expelled from the party since criminal proceedings were initiated against former Politburo Standing Committee member Zhou Yongkang.
 In the party's disciplinary dossier against Ling, he was accused of "violating political discipline, violating political rules, violating organizational discipline, and violating confidentiality discipline."
 He was further accused of taking in large bribes, aiding in the business interests of his wife, sexual misconduct with "numerous women", and illegally obtaining party and state secrets.

-On May 13, 2016, the No. 1 branch of Tianjin Municipal People's Procuratorate filed suit against Ling on behalf of the state at the No. 1 Intermediate People's Court of Tianjin.
-On July 4, 2016, after a closed-door trial, Ling was sentenced to life imprisonment.
+On 13 May 2016, the No. 1 branch of Tianjin Municipal People's Procuratorate filed suit against Ling on behalf of the state at the No. 1 Intermediate People's Court of Tianjin.
+On 4 July 2016, after a closed-door trial, Ling was sentenced to life imprisonment.
 He was convicted on charges of taking bribes, illegally obtaining state secrets and abuse of power.
 Upon hearing his sentence, Ling read aloud from a prepared script stating that he did not contest the conviction and "thanked" the court and the lawyers for their work, and used a Chinese idiom (kegu mingxin) to describe how unforgettable the trial had been to him.

 The sentencing revealed many details which were previously unknown.
 The conviction stated that Ling had sought to use his influence to advance the interests of senior regional officials Li Chuncheng, Pan Yiyang, and Bai Enpei; all three had fallen under the axe of the anti-corruption campaign though their links to Ling were unclear prior to the conviction.
-It also stated that his wife, Gu Liping, and his son, Ling Gu, had taken some bribes on behalf of the Ling family.
+It also stated that his wife, Gu Liping, and his son, Ling Gu, had taken bribes on behalf of the Ling family.
 Ling Gu was said to have solicited bribes worth some 6.5 million yuan (~$1 million) from Wei Xin, a senior executive of Founder Group.
 Ling and his wife, Gu Liping, additionally were said to have received some 15 million yuan (~$2.3 million) from Guangsha Group, in exchange for political favours from Ling.
 Following his departure from the General Office, it was said that Ling gained access to privileged state secrets through his former subordinate Huo Ke, who was also indicted and tried.

-Ling was an alternate member of 16th Central Committee of the Chinese Communist Party, a full member of 17th and 18th Central Committees, and a member of the 17th Central Secretariat.
+Ling was an alternate of 16th Central Committee of the Chinese Communist Party, a full member of 17th and 18th Central Committees, and a member of the 17th Central Secretariat.
 Ling was expelled from the 18th Central Committee at the Fifth Plenary Session in October 2015.